 04 Euphemia

 Our next stop was the classics department at McGill University, where Tulip’s litter-mate and twin Euphemia was an associate professor.
-Her office was in a quiet corner of one of the University’s older buildings.
+Her office was in a quiet corner of an ivy-covered stone building that was as old as Canada.

 We interpreted the indistinct grunt that greeted our knock on Euphemia’s office door as an invitation to enter.
 The office was long and narrow.
 Every surface was covered in books and manuscripts.
 Even the telephone tucked away in the corner behind the door was covered in papers.
 Illumination was provided by a low wattage fluorescent bulb, which gave the scene a damp, cold aspect.